 The video above – from the Slithering Stones Research Initiative – shows a famous sailing or sliding or slithering stone of Death Valley’s Racetrack Playa in motion.
 See it?
 It’s the big rock in the foreground.
 Watching this video, you become one of the first people on Earth to see a sliding stone in motion.
-Although their tracks across Racetrack Playa – a dry lake bed in Death Valley – have been observed and studied since the early 1900s, no one had ever seen the stones in motion, until now.
+Although their tracks across Racetrack Playa – a dry lake bed in Death Valley – have been observed and studied since the early 1900s, no one had ever seen the stones in motion, until recently.

 The two cousins launched their investigation of sliding stones in 2011.
 That’s when they founded what they called the Slithering Stones Research Initiative.
 They established a weather station near Racetrack Playa and added 15 of their own stones to the playa.
 The added stones had GPS tracking units attached.